 “You will be all-consumed for a while as you get your business up and going.
 You must enjoy it!
 So do something new, but at least picture yourself liking it before jumping in,” advises Brant Wilson, the president and COO of Palm Beach Gardens, Florida-based TBC Automotive Operations at TBC Corporation.
 (TBC Corporation owns the franchises Midas and Big O Tires.)

-There are other reasons too: You're forming a company so it’s your business that's buying the franchise.
+There are other reasons too: You're forming a company so it’s your business that's buying the franchise and not you.
 It may seem like semantics, but from a legal standpoint, you’re separating your personal assets from your business liabilities.

-In general, a prospective franchise owner should have at least $50,000 in liquid assets, a $150,000 total net worth, and a 680 credit score, he says.
-(Rose suggests talking to a lender that specializes in franchising when you're 100 percent on board with opening a franchise.)
+How much money do you need to start a franchise?
+In general, a prospective franchise owner should have at least $50,000 in liquid assets, a $150,000 total net worth, and a 680 credit score, Rose says.
+(Rose suggests talking to a lender that specializes in franchising when you're 100 percent on board with owning a franchise.)

 That said, there are some franchises that specialize in people who don’t have a lot of access to funds.
 You may find a franchise you can run from your home office, which would help cut down your startup costs.